JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Real Data Applications

-Lastly, pathway analysis using the Kyoto Encyclopedia of Genes and Genomes (KEGG) and Reactome databases provided further insights into the molecular mechanisms underlying breast cancer.
+Lastly, pathway analysis based on the JASPER-detected SVGs using the Kyoto Encyclopedia of Genes and Genomes (KEGG) and Reactome databases provided further insights into the molecular mechanisms underlying breast cancer.
 Enrichment in pathways such as ``ECM-receptor interaction" (KEGG:04512) and ``Signaling by Interleukins" (REAC:R-HSA-449147) underscores the importance of ECM dynamics and cytokine signaling in cancer biology.
 The ``ECM-receptor interaction" pathway is known to facilitate cancer cell migration and invasion by modulating integrin signaling, while ``Signaling by Interleukins" plays a critical role in maintaining the pro-inflammatory environment that supports tumor growth and immune evasion \citep{Ferrara2002, Kristiansen2003, Satelli2011}.
-Key genes such as \textit{ERBB2}, which is often amplified in aggressive breast cancers, contribute to signaling pathways that promote cell proliferation and survival. \textit{MUC1}, a glycoprotein overexpressed in breast cancer, is involved in cell signaling and adhesion, and \textit{GATA3}, a transcription factor, regulates estrogen receptor signaling in luminal breast cancer subtypes.
-These biological findings using the gene set uniquely identified by JASPER not only underscores it's robustness in detecting genes integral to the underlying biological mechanisms of breast cancer, but may also potentially contribute in identifying important therapeutic targets and biomarkers, which could enhance personalized treatment strategies for breast cancer patients.
+Some key genes detected by JASPER include: \textit{ERBB2}, which is often amplified in aggressive breast cancers and contribute to signaling pathways that promote cell proliferation and survival, \textit{MUC1}, a glycoprotein overexpressed in breast cancer and involved in cell signaling and adhesion, and \textit{GATA3}, a transcription factor which regulates estrogen receptor signaling in luminal breast cancer subtypes.
+These biological findings using the gene set uniquely identified by JASPER not only underscores its robustness in detecting genes integral to the underlying biological mechanisms of breast cancer, but may also potentially contribute in identifying important therapeutic targets and biomarkers, potentially enhancing personalized treatment strategies for breast cancer patients.